-This product has been tested and found to comply with the limits for Microwave Oven , pursuant to Part 18 of the FCC Rules.
+This product has been tested and found to comply with the limits for Microwave Oven.
 This product can radiate radio frequency energy, which could cause interference to such products as radio, TV, baby monitor, cordless phone, Bluetooth, wireless router, etc., which can be confirmed by turning this product off and on.
 If present, the user is encouraged to try to correct by taking one or more of the following countermeasures:

-- (1) Increase the spacing distance between the microwave oven and other product receiving the interference. - (2) If possible, use a properly installed receiver antenna and/or reorient the receiving antenna of the other product receiving the interference. - (3) Plug the microwave oven into a different outlet from the other product receiving the interference. - (4) Clean door and sealing surfaces of the oven.
+- (1) Increase the spacing distance between the microwave oven and other product receiving the interference. - (2) If possible, use a properly installed receiver antenna and/or reorient the receiving antenna of the other product receiving the - (3) Plug the microwave oven into a different outlet from the other product receiving the interference. - (4) Clean door and sealing surfaces of the oven.
 (See Care and Cleaning of Your Microwave Oven)